Osage Mission's post

 Osage Mission's post was located at the Osage Catholic Mission, which was established in 1847.
-Eventually, Osage Mission became the town of St. Paul, Kansas, inside what would become Neosho County, Kansas.
-The Mission was located about 35 mi north of the Kansas-Indian Territory border.
+Eventually, Osage Mission became the town of St. Paul, Kansas, United States, within what would become Neosho County.

+History

+The mission was located about 35 mi north of the Kansas-Indian Territory border.
 Indian Territory eventually became the state of Oklahoma.
-When the Civil War erupted, Father John Schoenmakers wanted to keep the Mission as neutral ground and thus out of the conflict.
-Although at one point Schoenmakers had to flee for a time, he pretty much succeeded in keeping Osage Mission itself out of harm's way.
+When the Civil War erupted, Father John Schoenmakers wanted to keep the mission as neutral ground and thus out of the conflict.
+Although Schoenmakers had to flee for a time, he largely succeeded in keeping Osage Mission itself out of harm's way.

+At the mission, Schoenmakers was responsible for the Western education of many Osage children who remembered him fondly years later.
+A church in Oklahoma has 36 ft. tall stained glass windows of his likeness, showing his ministry to the Osage Indians.

-Both Union and Confederate troops operated in the area surrounding Osage Mission and at times troops from both sides entered it.
-At times from 1862 to 1865 Union troops were stationed at Osage Mission, almost certainly on its outskirts.
-The first time troops were mentioned at the Mission was in a military report on Dec.
-16, 1862.
-The troops left at some point and by October 1863 Union troops were back, when Confederate guerrillas were at the Mission for a time.
+Both Union and Confederate troops operated in the area surrounding Osage Mission, and at times troops from both sides entered it.
+From 1862 to 1865 Union troops were sometimes stationed at Osage Mission, almost certainly on its outskirts.
+Troops were first mentioned as being at the mission was in a military report on December 16, 1862.
+The troops left at some point, and were back by October 1863, when Confederate guerrillas were at the mission for a time.

-In November 1863 Confederates entered the Mission and the small force there, under a sergeant, was powerless to effectively drive them off.
+In November 1863, Confederates entered the mission.
+The small force there, under a sergeant, was powerless to effectively drive them off.
 A company of Union troops was called in and drove them off.
-It appears that a larger body of troops were posted to the Mission, probably permanently until the post was deactivated in June 1865.
+It appears that a larger body of troops was posted to the mission, probably permanently until the post was deactivated in June 1865.